 |You must never lose your ownCloud password, because you will lose access to your files.
 However, there is an optional recovery option that your ownCloud administrator may enable; see the Recovery Key Password section (below) to learn about this.|

 Users' files in their home directory trees if enabled by the admin.

 External storage if enabled either by the user or by the admin

 Existing files in Versions

 The search index from the full text search app

 Third-party app data

-There may be other files that are not encrypted.
+Note that there may be other not mentioned files that are not encrypted.

 Only users who have private encryption keys have access to shared encrypted files and folders.
 Users who have not yet initialized their private encryption keys will not have access to encrypted shared files; they will see folders and filenames, but will not be able to open or download the files.
 They will see a yellow warning banner that says: